k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/14_batch_broadway_commands.md

 The Batch command can be used to run multiple broadway flows on different instances usinf Instance Groups or embedded SQL statements as described in the [Batch Commands](/articles/20_jobs_and_batch_services/12_batch_sync_commands.md) section.

-Therefore Broadway flows can be executed and benefit from all Batch configuration parameters, such as nodes affinity, capacity (max_nodes, max_workers_per_node) and multiplicity factor (allow_multiply)
+In addition, this process can benefit from all Batch configuration parameters, such as nodes affinity, capacity (max_nodes, max_workers_per_node) and multiplicity factor (allow_multiply).

 ## Broadway Batch Commands
 The *FABRIC_COMMAND* parameter must be set using the usual [Broadway command](/articles/19_Broadway/17_tutorial_and_flow_examples.md) syntax.